GMOD/jb2export/README.md

 Static exports of JBrowse 2 rendering.

-The output is currently SVG which should be loadable in Adobe Illustrator or Inkscape.
-The output can also be manually converted to PNG if needed.

 ## Prerequisites

 You don't need to have JBrowse 2 installed to use this tool.
 The tool can generate images using files on your hard drive or from remote files.
 So, all you need to run this tool is